jbsparrow/CyberDropDownloader/docs/reference/configuration-options/authentication.md

 <summary>RealDebrid</summary>

-In order to download files from sites supported by real-debrid, you'll need to get the api token from your account.
+In order to download files from sites supported by real-debrid, you'll need to get the API token from your account.

-***

-* realdebrid\_api\_key
+## `api_key`

 You can get your API key here (you must be logged in): [https://real-debrid.com/apitoken](https://real-debrid.com/apitoken)